didoesdigital/sense8-visualisation/README.md

 ## Licenses

 - The code is licensed under MIT License, as shown in [LICENSE-CODE.md](./LICENSE-CODE.md).
-- The data in `src/data/` is licensed under CC-BY-SA-4.0, as shown in [LICENSE-DATA.md](./LICENSE-DATA.md).
+- The data in `src/data/` is licensed under CC BY-SA, as shown in [LICENSE-DATA.md](./LICENSE-DATA.md).
 - The terms of the licenses of third-party libraries are shown in [`LICENSE-3RD-PARTY.md`](./LICENSE-3RD-PARTY.md).

 ## Author